 Having said that, costs can easily mount up and, like most people, I love a freebie or a bargain!
 Here are some of my favourite sources of free graphics that can be used on websites.

 Unsurprisingly, many of the sites offering free resources, also have items for sale.
 The freebies are offered in the hope of encouraging you to visit the site where you may find additional items to buy.
-Some of the links in this article are affiliate links which means that if you do go on to purchase anything after clicking on them, then I may receive commission for referring you (as stated on my privacy and cookie page).
+Some of the links in this article are affiliate links which means that if you do go on to purchase anything after clicking on them, then I may receive commission for referring you and a cookie could be stored on your browser (as stated on my privacy and cookie page).

 As with any download from the internet, you should check that you are happy with the source.
 I have downloaded things from all the websites I mention but I can’t offer a 100% guarantee that they are safe.
 Please also check the licenses of anything you obtain to ensure that you are allowed to use it on your site.